Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 \section{Orientations and Local Systems}

-The aim of this section is to discuss how orientation conventions in Definition \ref{oridef}, Definition \ref{morphism} and Definition \ref{homot} arise in applications.
-In applications like Morse theory or Floer theory, coherent orientations usually use extra structures from the moduli problem, namely the gluing theorem for the determinant line bundles of Fredholm sections, c.f. \cite{floer1993coherent}.
-Similar property and construction exist in many Floer theories of different flavors beyond cohomology theory, e.g. \cite{bourgeois2004coherent,fukaya2010lagrangian,seidel2008fukaya}.
-In this section, we explain structures which are necessary for the existence of coherent orientations on flow categories and how do they arise in applications.
-Then we generalize the construction of the minimal Morse-Bott cochain complexes to flow categories with local systems, where critical manifolds $C_i$ can be non-orientable.
+The aim of this section is explaining how orientation conventions in Definition \ref{oridef}, Definition \ref{morphism} and Definition \ref{homot} arise in applications.
+In applications like Morse theories or Floer theories, coherent orientations usually use extra structures from the moduli problem, namely the gluing theorem for the determinant line bundles of Fredholm sections, see \cite{floer1993coherent}.
+Similar properties and constructions exist in Floer theories of different flavors beyond cohomology theory, e.g.\ \cite{bourgeois2004coherent,fukaya2010lagrangian,seidel2008fukaya}.
+In this section, we explain the structure which is necessary for the existence of coherent orientations on flow categories and how they arise in applications.
+Then we generalize the construction of the minimal Morse-Bott cochain complex to flow categories with local systems, where critical manifolds $C_i$ can be non-orientable.